Elizabeth C. Muss, MD, FACC

 Media Releases

-Having been in practice for over three decades, Dr. Muss holds the teaching appointment of Assistant Clinical Professor of Medicine at Weill Cornell Medical College.
-She is also an Assistant Attending Physician at NewYork-Presbyterian Hospital/Weill Cornell Medical Center, an Associate Attending Physician at MT Sinai Beth Israel Medical Center, and a Cardiac Consultant at Hospital for Special Surgery.
+Currently, Dr. Muss serves as an Assistant Clinical Professor of Medicine at Weill Cornell Medical College and holds several prestigious positions, including Assistant Attending Physician at NewYork-Presbyterian Hospital/Weill Cornell Medical Center and Associate Attending Physician at Mount Sinai Beth Israel Medical Center.
+Additionally, she is a Cardiac Consultant at the Hospital for Special Surgery, showcasing her multifaceted expertise in cardiovascular health.

 Recommended Articles